-Negative List of Supply, Non Taxable Supply, Exempt Supply under GST
+Negative List of Supply, Non Taxable Supply, Exempt Supply in GST

 Negative List of Supply, Non Taxable Supply, Exempt Supply under GST: As per section 7(2) (a), activities or transactions specified in Schedule III, shall be treated neither as a supply of goods nor as supply of services.
 Activities specified in Schedule III are as under: